satorici/satori-cli/src/satoricli/docs/language_execution.md

   - [ echo '$(salute) World' ]
 ```

 The previous example will assert that the output will be Hello World, and it will show one Pass and one Fail due to the possible combinations.
-For more information on the assert please visit the [asserts](language_asserts.md) section
+For more information on the assert please visit the [asserts](language_asserts.md) section.
+If you need any help, please reach out to us on [Discord](https://discord.gg/F6Uzz7fc2s) or via [Email](mailto:support@satori-ci.com)